therightstuff/aws-cdk-js-dev-guide/README.md

 it's simpler and safer to deploy a separate stack for testing.

 The only real way to test locally would be to recreate the invoked lambda's context manually, which has proved too costly for too little benefit.
-If you're interested in seeing my efforts in that direction, I've left the `feature/adding-lambdas` branch up for reference (although that's only partial, the functional code for actually running the lambdas in a separate project and I'm not sure it's worth bringing in here - shoot me a message if you're really interested).

 ## Tooling setup for AWS development